JefBronze/MySite/README.md

 # MySite

- Landing Page de Apresentação Pessoal
+Landing page of myself.....if that makes any sense!